 It is part of our Kiwi nature to accept things at face value, to be reasonably direct, and to be open and friendly.
 For an overseas visitor it is often this friendliness, this simplicity, this slightly understated culture that makes their visit so rewarding.
-It is also part of our nature to respect the values and individuality of others, as long as they don't impact adversely on anyone else.
+It is also part of our nature to respect the values and individuality of others, so long as they don't impact adversely on anyone else.
 However it is important to protect what we as a people value - to recognise what we have.
 There can be little doubt that some of our special places, and the localities close by, are under pressure.
 We need to do something about that.

 I hope the collection of images in this book will help us to appreciate the beauty around us, and to value what we have.
+And I hope you find some special places to visit by looking through the images herein.

+Stuart Macdonald

-Stuart Macdonald.
-12 September 2019
+12 September 2024